Related Links

 Description

-A genre-based approach to reading and writing about the literature and cultures of the Spanish-speaking world, this course develops analytical and critical-thinking skills through readings, discussions, and written assignments.
-Genres may include narrative, poetry, drama, and film and are intended to deepen students’ understanding of the human condition.
+In this course, students investigate a variety of contemporary issues experienced around the Spanish-speaking world through non-fiction storytelling and reporting.
+Using a journalistic framework, students deepen their understanding of present-day concerns,occurrences, and realities of the peoples who inhabit Spanish-speaking places.
+Through various media sources, including podcasts, investigative pieces, websites, and documentaries, students discuss and analyze stories with authentic voices and lived experiences.
+Students also have an opportunity to conceptualize and produce their own authentic story.
 Participation in Spanish-language activities outside the classroom and/or in the local Latino community is expected.
-(5T) Offered each year.
-Prerequisite: Spanish 215 or consent of instructor.
-AFTER ON-LINE REGISTRATION CLOSES, MODERN LANGUAGES FACULTY REVIEW ALL LANGUAGE COURSE ENROLLMENTS TO DETERMINE WHETHER OR NOT A STUDENT HAS ENROLLED IN THE RECOMMENDED PLACEMENT LEVEL.
+(5T).
+Offered occasionally.
+Prerequisite: Spanish 214 or 215.
+AFTER ON-LINE REGISTRATION CLOSES, MODERNLANGUAGES FACULTY REVIEW ALL LANGUAGE COURSE ENROLLMENTS TO DETERMINE WHETHER OR NOT A STUDENT HAS ENROLLED IN THE RECOMMENDED PLACEMENT LEVEL.
 IF NOT, THE STUDENT WILL BE CONTACTED BY THE DEPARTMENT TO DETERMINE WHETHER A DROP OR REGISTRATION IN ANOTHER LANGUAGE COURSE IS APPROPRIATE.

 Offerings